 Note that the data pairs do not have to be aligned in columns; the only requirement is that there be 3 (3-port networks) or 4 (4-port networks) pairs of n-port parameters per data line.

-Rules for Version 2.0 Files:
+Rules for Version 2.0 and Version 2.1 files:

 As noted earlier and as required by the general rules, each group of network parameter data is preceded by the frequency value at which the data was taken.
 The rest of the data for that frequency may follow on the same line or be split across multiple lines with intervening line termination sequence or character.
 Each frequency point shall begin after a line termination sequence or character, on the first column of the line.